Rodrigo-Martinez-Jacobson/clarity-challenge/README.md

 ### Parse the data with a time_init, time_end

-After the tool finishes parsing the log, it'll print a list of a list of hostnames connected to the given host during the given period
+After the tool finishes parsing the log, it'll print a list of a list of hostnames connected to the given host during the given period.

     java -jar ./listhosts/build/libs/listhosts-1.0.jar <FILE> <init_date> <end_date> <hostname>